Nonconvex regularization for sparse neural networks: Numerical examples

-on a $51\times 51$ grid in $[-1,1]^2$ and apply the \eqref{eq:l1_problem} and \eqref{eq:phi_problem} with \(\phi_\gamma\) from \eqref{eq:func_phi_gamma} and hyperparameter values $\alpha=\num{e-5}$ and $\gamma=5$.
-For both methods, the algorithm is iterated 10 times, with up to 50 nodes added at each iteration.
-The network nodes are plotted on the plane via the stereographic projection.
+on a $31\times 31$ grid in $D=[-1,1]^2$ and solve \eqref{eq:l1_problem} and \eqref{eq:phi_problem} with \(\phi_\gamma\) from \eqref{eq:func_phi_gamma} and $\alpha=\num{e-5}$ and $\gamma=5$.
+For both methods, the algorithm is iterated \fixed{\(T=10\)} times, with up to \fixed{\(N_{\text{trial}} = 50\)} nodes added in each iteration.
 We give the results in Figure~\ref{fig:2d_plot}.
-As before, we observe a reduction in the number of nodes for the nonconvex penalization with essentially the same approximation quality.
-In contrast to the convex penalized solution, the nonconvex penalization is not affected by the clustering of nodes in a small area of the sphere.
+As before, we observe a reduction in the number of nodes for the nonconvex regularization with essentially the same approximation quality.
+In contrast to the convex regularized solution, the nonconvex regularization is not affected by the clustering of nodes in a small area of the sphere.

-Again, we compare the effect of the hyperparameter $\gamma$ on the number of nodes in the network.
-This time we apply $M=10$ iterations of the algorithm with the function